citrusframework/yaks/examples/kamelets/README.md

 $ yaks run examples/kamelets/kamelet-resource.feature
 ```

 The test is able to load the Kamelet using the external file resource.
-Also the Camel-K integration code
+Also the Camel K integration code
 is loaded from a file resource in this example.

 You could also specify files to load in the command line